AhmedNassar7/Pizza-Ordering-System/README.md

 ## Pizza Ordering System (DijkstraMap)
-### A system for ordering a pizza with a database for every user.
-A good Gui design that applies the main concepts of UI design.
+### Efficient pizza ordering system with user databases, employing Java for algorithms, Java Swing for GUI, and MS SQL Server for robust database management.
+Streamlined UI design reflects core principles for an intuitive user experience.

 ### Technologies used in the application:
 #### 1- Algorithms and Data Structures with Java.